Gaurish Akki

 Gaurish Akki is an Indian journalist, television news anchor, film director and actor.
-Gaurish Akki hails from Koppal district, Karnataka.
+Akki hails from Koppal district, Karnataka.

 Early life and education

-Gaurish was born in a village named Mudhol in Yelburga Taluk of Koppal District in Karnataka.
-Educated in different districts of north Karnataka like Bidar and Belgaum, he completed M A in English Literature from Karnataka University, Dharwad in 1997.
+Akki was born in Mudhol, a village in Yelburga Taluk of Koppal District in Karnataka.
+Educated in different districts of north Karnataka like Bidar and Belgaum, he completed MA in English Literature from Karnataka University, Dharwad in 1997.

 Career

-Gaurish started his career as a lecturer in Maharani Lakshmi Ammanni college and also worked in S Nijalingappa college, Bengaluru.
-Gaurish switchedover to media after one year.
-He was always passionate about media, be it big screen or small.
-Starting his news career with Etv Kannada news Channel in the year 2000, Gaurish worked for ETV news Hyderabad, in various capacities like Voice over artist, then Copy editor, then Bulletin producer and Program Producer.
+Akki began as a lecturer in Maharani Lakshmi Ammanni college and worked in S Nijalingappa college, Bengaluru.
+Akki switched to media after one year.
+He was passionate about media, be it big screen or small.
+Starting his news career with Etv Kannada news Channel in the year 2000, Akki worked for ETV news Hyderabad, in various capacities like voice over artist, copy editor, bulletin producer, and program producer.